Extended Producer Responsibility (EPR)

 Key EPR drivers currently in place include:

-• Global expansion of EPR legislation: Over 400 EPR schemes are now active worldwide, covering packaging, WEEE, textiles and additional product streams.
+- Global expansion of EPR legislation: Over 400 EPR policy schemes are now active worldwide, covering packaging, WEEE, textiles and additional product streams.
 (OECD)

-• Financial risk of non-compliance: Penalties for failing to meet reporting or recycling obligations can reach millions, particularly for large producers.
+- Financial risk of non-compliance: Penalties for failing to meet reporting or recycling obligations can reach millions, particularly for large businesses.
 (European Commission)

 Types of EPR regulations

 Any organisation involved in manufacturing, importing, selling or branding regulated products is likely to have EPR obligations.
-Requirements vary by country and scheme, but commonly impacted product categories include:
+Requirements vary by country, state, and scheme, but commonly impacted categories include:

-• Packaging – plastics, paper, glass, metals and composites
+- Packaging, including plastic, paper, glass, metals and composite materials

-Managing these obligations across multiple jurisdictions can be complex.
-Reconomy’s Comply Loop provides an integrated global solution, combining reporting, regulatory intelligence and expert consultancy to help businesses stay ahead of evolving requirements.
+Managing these obligations across multiple jurisdictions and states can be complex.
+Reconomy’s Comply Loop provides an integrated global solution, combining reporting, regulatory intelligence and expert consultancy to support compliance across evolving recycling programs and environmental policy requirements.

 Affected parties and required actions